darrenwaters/map_covidcases/README.md

 I also wanted to calculate the % of the LA population, and Wales, have tested positive in total and over time.
 To do this I downloaded the ONS' recent mid year population estimates, and from that built a quick pivot table pulling out the LA pop stats in Wales.

 From there I could add that information to my working sheet, and start to do a calculation - e.g. total positive tests / total population = positive infection rate.
+I also used the =LEFT with & function to be table to express the rate as "1 in XXX" - which pleased me!

 What stood out to me was that Wales was approaching almost 1 in 100 people testing positive for Coronavirus - and how the rate varied across Wales.
 That felt like a nice story, and something to visualise.